 With Outfunnel you can automatically create new Deals when people click on links in your newsletter.

 Step 1.
-Log in to Outfunnel and go to Connections and set up a new MailChimp to Pipedrive sync
+Log in to Outfunnel and go to Connections and set up a new MailChimp to Pipedrive automation.

 Step 3.
 Tick the “Create new deals from clicks” checkbox

 Step 4.
-Send newsletters from MailChimp the same way you’ve always done, and take advantage of new Deals appearing in Pipedrive.
+Send email campaigns from Mailchimp the same way you’ve always done, and take advantage of new Deals appearing in Pipedrive.

 5. Set up lead nurture emails for specific stages of your sales process

 Wouldn’t it be nice if an email or a series of emails went out if a Deal reached a certain stage in your pipeline?
 And you’d like the email drip to end once they’ve moved on from that stage?
+Automated email marketing for Pipedrive?
 Well, you can make this happen with Outfunnel.

 Step 1.
 Set up a Pipedrive filter for People who you’d like to receive the campaign.
 For example “Deal Stage equals “Demo agreed” in the “Canada Sales” pipeline”

 Step 2.
-Set up an empty MailChimp list and name it something you recognize later, such as “Canada pre-demo education”
+Set up a new Mailchimp audience and name it something you recognize later, such as “Canada pre-demo education”

 Step 3.
-Set up a Pipedrive to MailChimp sync that automatically adds people you’ve defined in Step 1 to list you defined in Step 2.
+Set up a Pipedrive to Mailchimp sync that automatically adds people you’ve defined in Step 1 to audience you defined in Step 2.

 6. Build call lists by filtering out people who clicked or opened a particular email, or visited your site,